diraison/mate-vinagre-applet/README.md

 vinagre-applet is a free software written by Jean Diraison in 2015.
-It is covered by version 3 of the GNU General Public License. vinagre-applet is designed to replace the default Vinagre applet for the Mate desktop, based on Gnome2.
+It is covered by version 3 of the GNU General Public License.

-Vinagre is a remote desktop client for VNC, ssh and RDP protocols created and developed by Jonh Wendell and David King.
+Vinagre was created and developed by Jonh Wendell and David King.